 We provide a broad and balanced curriculum which offers girls excellent learning opportunities.
 They not only acquire knowledge and understanding, but develop the skills and flexibility which will enable them to participate confidently in the rapidly changing and increasingly technological society of the 21st century.

 Students' achievements in all areas of school life are recognised and rewarded.
 Effort, progress and achievement are celebrated in a wide variety of ways.

-We are pleased that our truly comprehensive intake achieves highly in public examinations and that our high expectations deliver high standards across the curriculum and in extra-curricular activities.
+We are pleased that our truly comprehensive intake achieves highly in public examinations.
+Progress and value added are consistently strong in relation to starting points.
+All groups making good progress.
+Our high expectations deliver high standards across the curriculum and in extra-curricular activities.